Salamis, Cyprus: Resistance to Persian rule

-In 450 BC, Salamis was the site of a simultaneous land and sea battle between Athens and the Persians.
-(This is not to be confused with the earlier Battle of Salamis in 480 BC between the Greeks and the Persians at Salamis in Attica.)
+In 450 BC, Salamis was the site of a simultaneous land and sea battle between the Delian League and Persian Empire during the Wars of the Delian League.

 The history of Salamis during the early Archaic and Classical periods is reflected in the narrations of the Greek historian Herodotus and the much later speeches of the Greek orator Isocrates.
 Salamis was afterwards besieged and conquered by Artaxerxes III.
-Under King Evagoras I (411-374 BC) Greek culture and art flourished in the city and it would be interesting one day when the spade of the archaeologist uncovers public buildings of this period.
-A monument, which illustrates the end of the Classical period in Salamis, is the tumulus, which covered the cenotaph of Nicocreon, one of the last kings of Salamis, who perished in 311 BC.
+Under King Evagoras I (411–374 BC) Greek culture and art flourished in the city.
+A monument, which illustrates the end of the Classical period in Salamis, is the tumulus, which covered the cenotaph of Nicocreon, one of the last kings of Salamis, who died in 311 BC.
 On its monumental platform were found several clay heads, some of which are portraits, perhaps of members of the royal family who were honoured after their death on the pyre.

-Marguerite Yon (archaeologist) claims that "Literary texts and inscriptions suggest that by the Classical period, Kition [in present-day Larnaca] was one of the principal local powers, along with its neighbor Salamis."
+Marguerite Yon claims that "Literary texts and inscriptions suggest that by the Classical period, Kition was one of the principal local powers, along with its neighbor Salamis."

 Alexander the Great and the Roman Empire

 After Alexander the Great conquered the Persian Empire, Ptolemy I of Egypt ruled the island of Cyprus.
 He forced Nicocreon, who had been the Ptolemaic governor of the island, to commit suicide in 311 BC, because he did not trust him any more.
-In his place came king Menelaus, who was the brother of the first Ptolemy.
+In his place came king Menelaus, who was the brother of Ptolemy.
 Nicocreon is supposed to be buried in one of the big tumuli near Enkomi.
 Salamis remained the seat of the governor.

 In 306 BC, Salamis was the site of a naval battle between the fleets of Demetrius I of Macedon and Ptolemy I of Egypt.
 Demetrius won the battle and captured the island.

 In 58 BC, the Roman Republic annexed Cyprus; the Senate commissioned Cato the Younger to add Cyprus to the Republic's dominions.
 Ptolemy of Cyprus, the last Cypriotic king, committed suicide rather than surrender to Rome.

 In Roman times, Salamis was part of the Roman province of Cilicia.
 The seat of the governor was relocated to Paphos.
-The town suffered heavily during the Jewish rising of AD 116–117.
+The town suffered heavily during the Jewish uprising of AD 116–117.
 Although Salamis ceased to be the capital of Cyprus from the Hellenistic period onwards when it was replaced by Paphos, its wealth and importance did not diminish.
 The city was particularly favoured by the Roman emperors Trajan and Hadrian, who restored and established its public buildings.